 Step 3: Reset password

-After the step 2 is done you can bypass the BIOS password and can login to your computer successfully.
+After step 2 is done you can bypass the BIOS password and can log in to your computer successfully.
 Note that you can add a new password again from BIOS.
-If you forget the password again then continue step 1 and 2 to reset the password.
+If you forget the password again then continue steps 1 and 2 to reset the password.

 This method is working only if you can access the installed Operating System.
-Once we login to our desktop we have to run the MS-Dos program, and execute the following commands in same order as it is shown here:
+Once we login to our desktop we have to run the MS-Dos program and execute the following commands in the same order as it is shown here:

 debug, o 70 2E, o 71 FF, quit

-This command resets the BIOS settings which includes the BIOS password as well.
-This process is accomplished by using Debug tool from MS-Dos.
+This command resets the BIOS settings which include the BIOS password as well.
+This process is accomplished by using the Debug tool from MS-Dos.

-Today there are lots of third part software available, which can reset BIOS password but access to the Operating System is necessary.
-Some of the popular BIOS password cracking software are used like CmosPwd and Kioskea
+Today there are lots of third-party software available, which can reset BIOS passwords but access to the Operating System is necessary.
+Some of the popular BIOS password cracking software is used like CmosPwd and Kioskea

 Backdoor BIOS password is a set of passwords, which are master passwords provided by BIOS Vendor.
 These passwords are generic, and they are specific to manufacturers.
-In other words all the manufacturers maintain a set of master passwords which can be used irrespective of whatever password user has set.
-These passwords are not very hard to get by and can be easily accessed from manufacturer’s website.
+In other words, all the manufacturers maintain a set of master passwords that can be used irrespective of whatever password the user has set.
+These passwords are not very hard to get by and can be easily accessed from the manufacturer’s website.